hoangduytran/blender-manual/manual/render/shader_nodes/textures/noise.rst

    Higher number of octaves corresponds to a higher render time.
 Roughness
    Blend between a smoother noise pattern, and rougher with sharper peaks.
+Lacunarity
+   The difference between the scale of each two consecutive octaves.
+   Larger values corresponds to larger scale for higher octaves.
 Distortion
    Amount of distortion.